New Dragonfly Records for Uvalde County

 very small numbers, most years.
 Tony Gallucci had one at

-Cherry Creek on 1050, and I have subsequently had it a few times
+Cherry Creek on 1050, and I subsequently had it a few times

 in my bone dry yard (Psuedoleon and Erythrodiplax umbrata here too!)